Witiko/doctoral-thesis/main.md

 positional embeddings.

-We reported the optimal value of $D'$ on the English word analogy task [@novotny2021when, Section 4.1] and we compared the subword, positional, and constrained positional models on an English language modeling task [@novotny2021when, Section 4.4].
+We reported the optimal value of $D'$ on the English word analogy task [@novotny2021when, Table 1] and we compared the subword, positional, and constrained positional models on the English word analogy task [@novotny2021when, figures 2 and 3] and an English language modeling task [@novotny2021when, Section 4.4].

 #### Results